- What is Special Immigrant Juvenile Status?

 Yes, if any of the following happen, your SIJS status can be taken away:

-• There may be other reasons why your SIJS approval could be revoked.
+- There may be other reasons why your SIJS approval could be revoked.
 However, you would get notice if your SIJ status was being taken away and would have the right to appeal.
-Talk to an attorney right away.
+You can talk to an attorney if you get this notice to understand your options.

 SCRAPPY TIP: Reunification with the non-offending parent does NOT affect SIJS status.